 - Through glory and disgrace, through praise and slander, regarded as deceivers and yet true,

-- Being unknown and yet being fully known, as dying and behold we live, being disciplined, and not being put to death.
+- as being unknown and yet being fully known, as dying and behold we live, as being disciplined, and not being put to death.

 - As being grieved, but always rejoicing; as poor, but making many rich; as having nothing, and yet possessing all things.

-- Our mouth has been opened freely to you Corinthians; our heart has grown for you.
+- Our mouth has opened freely to you Corinthians; our heart has grown for you.